angrysky56/MetaTransformers-Fractal-Workflow-System/README.md

-# DotFlow Workflow System
+# MetaTransformers-Fractal-Workflow-System

+## Current Status & Future Development

+The MetaTransformers Fractal Workflow System is currently in active development, operating as a manually-initialized system through Neo4j Desktop and MCP server integration.
+The system relies on Claude's capabilities for operation and workflow management.

+### Current Implementation
+- Manual initialization and management via Neo4j Desktop
+- Integration with MCP server for tool and workflow execution
+- Claude-driven workflow orchestration and management
+- Functional examples implemented in Neo4j database

+### Future Goals
+- Automated initialization process
+- Self-generating workflow templates
+- Code generation from existing database structures
+- Automated tool integration and workflow composition
+- Enhanced error handling and recovery mechanisms

+The system will evolve towards greater automation while maintaining its core fractal workflow principles.

+---

 ## Overview
-The **DotFlow Workflow System** is a modular, fractal, and AI-driven workflow management system.
+The **MetaTransformers Fractal Workflow System** is a modular, fractal, and AI-driven workflow management system.
+Designed to support dynamic, extensible workflows, it integrates structured data ingestion, multi-agent execution, and recursive process expansion.

+## Overview
+The **MetaTransformers-Fractal-Workflow-System** is a modular, fractal, and AI-driven workflow management system.
 Designed to support dynamic, extensible workflows, it integrates structured data ingestion, multi-agent execution, and recursive process expansion.